Today’s post is all about my favorite stretches for hip flexibility.

 Improve Your Flexibility

 Flexibility training for the inflexible is more effective with passive stretching.
-You need to teach your central nervous system that the positions that require flexibility are safe for your body.
+You must teach your central nervous system that the positions requiring flexibility are safe for your body.
 Achieving this requires staying in these poses long enough.
 To improve your flexibility, try these flexibility routines:

 - Lower Body Mobility Exercises With Full-Length Video Routine